-Detailed external examination analysis; together with a review of Assessments A-C are accounted through: SLT exam review meetings; Curriculum Area reviews; Progress 8 & Department meetings; as well as meetings with School Governors.
+Detailed external examination analysis; together with a review of Assessments B-C are accounted through: SLT exam review meetings; Curriculum Area reviews; Progress 8 & Department meetings; as well as meetings with School Governors.
 Whole-School and Department priorities are discussed and the extent to which the Department is meeting these targets.
-This is particularly important at a time of recovery following lockdown and continued instances of student self-isolation.